These off-ice training for goalies tips will prepare you for the upcoming season

 - Does the program include fundamental movements that progress to more complex ones?

 - Does the program address injury-prevention exercises that relate to the sport?

 Now that we covered some of the basics, here’s where it gets tricky.
 Both goalies and skaters play the same game, so can they train the same way off the ice?

 Let’s look at the movements each player goes through during a game.
 A forward predominantly skates in a forward direction, weaving and turning as they skate up the ice.
 A defenseman will skate backwards more than the forwards during a game.
 Both will utilize a crossover step while turning as well.
 There is one main component that is similar with skaters: they mainly skate north and south in a linear pattern.

 Now let’s look at how a goalie moves about the ice.
 Their movement is more lateral in fashion, sliding from post to post, not to mention dropping into a butterfly and getting back up on their skates quickly.
 It’s pretty obvious that the demands on a goalie are pretty different than those put upon a skater during a game.
 So if the demands are different, shouldn’t the training program be different?

 That’s not to say that there will not be a lot of crossover in the training program, but that there are certain aspects that need to be addressed.
 This isn’t always as easy as it sounds.
 Many teams train together and it can be difficult for the Strength Coach to modify the program for the goalies, but it should be noted and modified as much as possible.

-Now that we have deciphered that the demands on a goalie are different than those for a skater, and that their programs should also be different, what should be the focus of this off-ice training for goalies program?
+Now that we have deciphered that the demands placed on a goalie differs from those on a skater, and that their programs should also be different, what should be the focus of this off-ice training for goalies program?

 Below are some of the basic principles that should be included in an off-ice training for goalies dry land program: